How do I sign up for LaunchDarkly Developer (free) and create my first feature flag?

 |---|---|---|

-| Feature Flags | Control code paths with boolean, multivariate, or JSON flags at runtime. | Turn features on/off instantly, reduce blast radius, and avoid rollback deploys. |
+| Feature Flags | Control code paths at runtime with booleans, multivariate flags, and JSON. | Turn features on/off instantly and reduce blast radius. |

 Ideal Use Cases